TaitoUnited/wordpress-template/README.md

 #### Configuring file persistence (for media, etc)

 * Persistent volume claim (PVC) is disabled by default.
 This means that all data must be saved either to database or storage bucket.
 Try to use wordpress plugins that do not save any permanent data to local disk.
 If this is not possible, you can enable PVC in `taito-config.sh` with the `wordpress_persistence_enabled` setting.
 With the setting enabled, the data from `wordpress/data` folder will be copied automatically to the permanent volume by the `wordpress/template-copy.sh` script.
-* You can store media files to a storage bucket with one of the following wp-plugins.
-Note that bucket and service account was already created by Terraform.
+* If it seems that media files are only files that need to be stored permanently on disk, it is recommended to use storage bucket instead of persistent volume claim.
+You can store media files to a storage bucket with one of the following wp-plugins.
+Note that bucket and service account are created automatically by Terraform if terraform plugin is enabled in `taito-config.sh`.
 You can open the bucket with `taito open storage:ENV` and the service account details with `taito open services:ENV`.
   * [wp-stateless](https://wordpress.org/plugins/wp-stateless/) for Google Cloud.
 Settings: mode=`Stateless`, bucket=`wordpress-template-ENV`, bucket folder=`/media`, create a JSON key for `wordpress-template-ENV` service account from gcloud console (`taito open project:ENV` -> APIs & Services -> Credentials -> Create service account key).
   * [https://github.com/humanmade/S3-Uploads](S3-Uploads) for AWS.
 * Remember to delete the service account keys that you created in the previous step from your local disk.